 - Why is it that the soap dispenser always seems to be in the wrong place or empty?

-People with a disability should be encouraged to integrate and valued within the community.
-As a starting point, one of the ways this could be done is to ask for the advice of the people with a disability, parents of small children and professionals such as an occupational therapist for advice; to ensure that any changes made are essential, cost effective and improve the existing environment.
+People with a disability should be encouraged to integrate within the community, as this is key to feeling valued.
+As a starting point, one of the ways this could be done is to ask for advice from people with a disability, parents of small children and professionals such as an occupational therapist to ensure that any changes made are essential, cost effective and improve the existing environment.